^

 Who to contact?

-Treatment of the syndrome Dressler
+Treatment Dressler syndrome

-1. Dexamethasone is available in the form of a solution for injection.
-The preparation contains the active substance dexamethasone sodium phosphate.
-It differs in anti-allergic, anti-inflammatory, immunosuppressive effect.
-The dosage and duration of the course is prescribed by the attending physician.
-The drug is prohibited for use in patients with gastrointestinal diseases, viral and infectious diseases, immunodeficiency states, heart and vascular diseases, systemic osteoporosis, hepatic and renal insufficiency.
-Also do not use to treat pregnant women.
-When treating Dexamethasone, the following symptoms are possible: vomiting, hirsutism, steroid diabetes, headaches, euphoria, hallucinations, hypocalcemia, petechia, allergies.
+1. Dexamethasone is available as an injection solution.
+The active substance in the drug is dexamethasone sodium phosphate.
+It has antiallergic, anti-inflammatory, immunosuppressive effects.
+The dosage and duration of the course are prescribed by the attending physician.
+The drug is prohibited for use in patients with gastrointestinal diseases, viral and infectious diseases, immunodeficiency states, heart and vascular diseases, systemic osteoporosis, liver and kidney failure.
+Also, do not use to treat pregnant women.
+When treating with Dexamethasone, the following symptoms are possible: vomiting, hirsutism, steroid diabetes, headaches, euphoria, hallucinations, hypocalcemia, petechiae, allergies.

 In some cases, acetylsalicylic acid is used: